safenetwork-community/awesome-safenetwork/README.md

 # Awesome Safe Network
-A curated list of Safenetwork code and resources.
+A curated list of Safe Network code and resources.

 ## Table of contents